layertwo/homelab/docs/monitoring.md

 2. Verify that data sources are configured correctly
 3. Check that dashboards are properly configured
 4. Check Grafana logs for errors

-### Uptime Kuma Issues

-If Uptime Kuma is not monitoring services:

-1. Check that Uptime Kuma is running and accessible
-2. Verify that monitors are configured correctly
-3. Check that services are reachable
-4. Check Uptime Kuma logs for errors

 ### Gatus Issues